shrey1098/degrees/README.md

 # degrees
-This project was an assignment for CS50's Introduction to Artificial Intelligence With Python by HarvarxX.
+This project was an assignment for CS50's Introduction to Artificial Intelligence With Python by HarvardX.

 This project deals with depth first search and breadth first search.

 Project Details as below:

 According to the Six Degrees of Kevin Bacon game, anyone in the Hollywood film industry can be connected to Kevin Bacon within six steps, where each step consists of finding a film that two actors both starred in.